jisellejones/kickstarter-analysis_JJones/README.md

 *How do different theater campaigns for plays fare in relation to their launch date?
 *Are some months of the year better than others for launching theater campaigns for plays?
 *How do different theater campaigns for plays fare in relation to their funding goals?
 *Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?
+Are campaigns in some goal ranges more successful than campaigns in other goal ranges?

 ---
 ## Analysis and Challenges
-The crowdfunding data used in this analysis was pulled from the Boot Camp database.
-Data for theater campaigns
+The crowdfunding data used in this analysis was pulled from the University of Oregon Data Analysis Boot Camp database.
+The data was filtered and analyzed using Excel's formulas, statistical tools, and graphic displays.

 ### Analysis of Outcomes Based on Launch Date
+How do different theater campaigns for plays fare in relation to their launch date?
+Are some months of the year better than others for launching theater campaigns for plays?
+In order to answer these questions, we should look at the

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered
+Unfortunately, there was not enough data in the plays category to capture patterns within the canceled campaigns.
+Future analyses may consider taking a closer look at this data set by analyzing canceled campaigns across all parent categories rather than simply the play subcategory.

 ## Results